dsouths/pharmacy4u/README.md

 <h4>Thanks</h4>

-martina_mentor - my mentor Martina who was always on hand to answer any questions I had
+martina_mentor - my mentor Martina who was always on hand to answer any questions I had Mateusz Smalarz - helped me with a bug issue via slack Alan_5P - helped me with a bug issue via slack